mbest/knockout/README.md

 3. Two-level bindings can be specified using one-level syntax.
 For example, when binding the load event, you could use `event.load: handler` instead of `event { load: handler }`.
 Both forms can be used, with no functional difference between the two.
 4. Bindings whose only valid value is *true* can be specified without the value.
 The only built-in binding this applies to is `uniqueValue`.
 So you could use `uniqueValue` instead of `uniqueValue: true`.
 5. Event handler functions are called with the correct `this` value when just the function value is given.
 Previously, the `event` binding called all handler functions with `this` set to the value of `$data`.
 With this update, if you specify `click: $parent.handler`, the handler function will be called with `this` set to `$parent`.
 Previously to get that same functionality, you’d have to use `click: function() { $parent.handler() }` or `click: $parent.handler.bind($parent)`
-6. The `with` binding has been split into two bindings: `with` and `withif`.
-The new `with` binding doesn’t use the template code and is thus much faster and simpler.
-It doesn’t modify its contents but just pushes a new binding context.
-The `withif` binding provides the same functionality of the previous `with` binding.
+6. The `with` binding no longer uses the template code and thus is faster and simpler.
 7. The `text` binding can now be used with container-less syntax: `<!--ko text: value--><!--/ko-->`.
 8. Custom bindings can be set up to run after their descendants’ bindings have run by using the `contentUpdate` flag (see below).
 This is useful if a binding modifies its descendant elements and needs them to be initialized first.
 9. The minified code is only slightly larger.
 Even with a lot of new features (and some additional error reporting), the minified version of this update is less than 1% larger than the current master *head* (for comparison, the debug code is about 4.5% larger).